gokkul22/Multivariate-Risk-Modeling-and-Predictive-Analytics-for-Loan-Defaults/README.md

 	1. Understand the factors contributing to loan defaults.
 	2. Build predictive models to classify borrowers into high-risk and low-risk categories.
 	3. Optimize lending decisions to minimize financial losses while maintaining business goals.

+LendingClub is a US peer-to-peer lending company, headquartered in San Francisco, California.
+It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.
+LendingClub is the world's largest peer-to-peer lending platform.

+Solving this case study will give us an idea about how real business problems are solved using EDA and Machine Learning.
+In this case study, we will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.

 ## Business Understanding
 You work for the LendingClub company which specialises in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: